knmcfar/MC-treatment-efficacy/README.md

 # Efficacy of Mucosal Candidiasis Treatments on HIV-Positive Women

-A short individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis final.
-This report aims to examine the efficacy of two treatments that aim to prevent mucosal candidiasis in HIV+ women over a year-long period using a generalized linear mixed model.
+A individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis final.
+This report examines the efficacy of two treatments that are intended to prevent mucosal candidiasis in HIV+ women over a year-long period using a generalized linear mixed model.

 # Contents